dgithinjibit/solana-potato-market/README.md

 # Solana Potato Market

 A decentralized application (DApp) built on Solana to connect potato farmers directly with buyers, eliminating the need for middlemen.
+For teh data, I used ML algs to use synthesis daa for teting and it works better for data security and hope you do the same

 ## Features